Ameero656/Broomhaven/design.md

 # Classes

 As of now, there is no class options, just "Player", however this will be changed in the future.

+# Game Play